jphm95/jphm95/README.md

 ### 🔭 I’m currently working on ...
 * Freelancer Tester at Test IO and uTest Plattaforms
-* Testin Automation Project: Italotreno.
+* Testing Automation Project: Italotreno.
 The process for booking train tickets, and creating an account.
 (This is personal project to ensure my testing learning, not related to Italotreno company)
+* Appium testing Project: ETN Android APP, with Android Studio I set an emulator for the tests.
+The script includes the process for booking bus tickets.

 ### 🌱 I’m currently learning ...

 * I'm deepling my skills in API testing.
 * I'm continually improving my automation skills with Selenium WebDriver
+* I'm continually improving my automation skills with Appium

 ### 🩵 I love ...